masagrator/HigurashiENX/README.md

 ---

-# Compiling and installing mod manually (only for 1.2.0 update)
+# Compiling and installing mod manually

 Repo is targeting Windows 10 with WSL Ubuntu installed.
 All tools and scripts are compatible with linux distros like Ubuntu, but because I don't know anything about shell files, I'm focusing on Windows only.